By Dana Kim, Crypto Markets Analyst

 Two significant trends are emerging that could shape the future of governance through blockchain.
 First, we expect an increase in decentralized platforms for voting, proposed by tech firms like Everipedia.
 This model could see implementation in the next 12-18 months, revolutionizing how elections are conducted by ensuring verifiable and transparent processes.

 Second, as highlighted by Transparency International, the ongoing global push for ethical governance practices will continue to gain traction, leading to more jurisdictions adopting blockchain to counter corruption.
-This move signifies that governments must address public concerns now and could result in legislative shifts favoring transparency advocates in future elections.
+This move signifies that governments must address public concerns now and could reshape the future landscape of civic engagement.

 FAQ